 After digging peanuts, invert the plants with the taproot pointed upwards and allow them to partially dry in the sun for about a week.

 Pests such as weeds, insects, and diseases must be controlled to obtain maximum yields of high-quality peanuts.

 Weeds can be managed naturally with a mulch and by planting in narrow rows so the plants can shade the ground quickly.
 Hand-weed or carefully hoe or cultivate around the plants.
 Avoid disturbing the soil beneath the branches of the peanut plant after pegging has begun.

 Two classes of insect pests attack peanuts: leaf-feeders and soil-inhabiting insects.
 Leaf-feeders mainly eat the above-ground portions of the plant.
 Excessive defoliation by these insects will significantly reduce yields.
 Soil insects feed on the developing pods below the soil surface and are more difficult to detect and control.
 Any insect pest should be identified and the extent of injury evaluated before employing control measures.

 Peanut leaf spot diseases produce brown to black spots on the leaves.
 Sometimes the spots are surrounded by a yellow halo.
-Infected leaves fall off and the entire plant may be completely defoliated before harvest.
-The occurrence of this disease can be reduced by keeping the leaves dry when irrigating.
+Infected leaves can fall off, and the entire plant may be completely defoliated before harvest.
+The occurrence of this disease can be reduced through a combination of less susceptible varieties, earlier planting dates, and by keeping the leaves dry when irrigating.